Classifications - Indoor

 We occasionally hold handicap shoots where each archer adds a calculated allowance to his/her score so that his/her final score reflects his/her performance compared to his/her average ability.
 If you shoot above your average, you're more likely to win the competition.
 If you shoot below your average, you wont!

 Your initial handicap is determined by calculating the average handicap of three complete scoring rounds.
 This handicap rating is determined by using the official GNAS lookup tables for the round shot.

 This handicap is continuously reassessed as the archer submits new higher scores from valid rounds.
 The new handicap is derived by the average between the existing handicap rating and the newly submitted handicap rating.

-If you shoot more than one type of bow (eg Compound and Longbow) you get a seperate classification for each type.
+If you shoot more than one type of bow (eg Compound and Longbow) you get a separate classification for each type.

-Your records officer (Graham) will calculate your official classification and handicap from the scores you submit to him.
+Your records officer will calculate your official classification and handicap from the scores you submit to them.

 There are a number of progress awards available for the keen archer.
 See the ArcheryGB.org website for details.

 At Grimsby Archers, we have our own "200" badge scheme.
 Score 200 points with 3 dozen arrows and earn a badge.

 See the attachment for information about Archery GB awards